All Episodes

 We have six kids.

-Yeah, four of them are adopted.
+Yep, four of them are adopted.

-And then you do this thing camp Firefly where you offer all expense paid trips to kids that have terminal illnesses in their families, which is pretty awesome.
+And then you do this Thing Camp Firefly, where you offer all expense paid trips to kids that have terminal illnesses in their families, which is pretty awesome.

 And I never had.

-I was an atheist growing up.
+I was an atheist.

-I actually think that's the best advice you could ever give people, and to serve other people and not just yourself, and life isn't just about you.
+I actually think that's the best advice you could ever give people and to serve other people and not just yourself.

-And you serve your family, you serve your kids, you serve other people in your life, you try to make people's lives better.
+And you serve your family, you serve your kids, you serve other people in your life.

 What is the reaction among some of your peers in Hollywood that you have this conversion?

-But not only that, that you're happy, you have a successful marriage, you have a bunch of kids, you have all these events, you do I understand you do marriage counseling seminars with your wife on how to have better better marriages, right?
+I understand you do marriage counseling seminars with your wife on how to have better marriages, right?

-And I'm sure it's cost me a gig here and there in Hollywood, but at the end of the day, uh what Hollywood actors lifestyle do I really want to replace mine with?
+But at the end of the day, what Hollywood actors' lifestyle do I really want to replace mine with?

-Again, I'm I'm I'm talking with you.
+Again, I'm talking with you.

-Uh I can't help but think there's somebody watching out for me, and I just want to keep going down this road while the door is open.
+I can't help but think there's somebody watching out for me, and I just want to keep going down this road while the door is open.

 I just think your story is awesome.

-And uh, you know, we do a lot of negative news and there's a lot of darkness in this world and a lot of evil in this world, and you know, I think by by virtue of the fact That you're put you're out there saying, hey, life, we can inspire you.
+And, you know, we do a lot of negative news, and there's a lot of darkness in this world and a lot of evil in this world.

 You can have a better life.